 ANSWER: Yes, however ...

 - You have written permission: Copyrighted material may only be used with written permission from the owner (see AR 27-60, Intellectual Property).
 U.S. laws on copyright, primarily 17 U.S.C.
 101, preserve, for the owner of copyrighted material, the benefits and earnings to be derived from the reproduction and distribution of such works.

 - You must give credit to the original creator or authoring agency.

-- You put your organization in a legal situation if you just cutout/cover up a company's watermark.
+- You put your organization in a potentially difficult legal situation if you just cutout/cover up a company's watermark.

 - Make sure that content is factual, hasn't been altered or manipulated.